interstellar/starlight/starlight/doc/Protocol.md

 [accepting a payment](#accepting-payment).

-The agent creates [SenderRatchetTx](#senderratchettx), Note that this is a ratchet transaction for Recipient's _counterparty_.
+The agent creates [SenderRatchetTx](#senderratchettx), Note that this is a ratchet transaction for Recipient’s _counterparty_.

 The agent signs this ratchet transaction with the private key for [RecipientEscrowPubKey](#recipientescrowpubkey)